w3bdesign/wp-algolia-woo-indexer/README.md

 * Add the `Admin API Key` to the plugin settings page
 * Add the name of the index that should be used to index WooCommerce products
 * Click on the `Send products with Algolia` button to send the products to Algolia

+## Troubleshooting

+If you encounter any errors, first of all make sure that your hosting environment meets the requirements listed under Requirements.

+Feel free to <a href="https://github.com/w3bdesign/algolia-woo-indexer/issues">open an issue</> and I will do my best to troubleshoot and assist.

 ### TODO